Ferdinand Reyher: Career

+Selected filmography

 Later years

-In March of 1956 Reyher met Eileen Chang at the MacDowell Colony for the Arts in New Hampshire.
+In March 1956 Reyher met Eileen Chang at the MacDowell Colony for the Arts in New Hampshire.
 Chang was born in China, and like Reyher worked as both a novelist and a screenwriter.
 The couple married in August of that year.
 The marriage was tumultuous due to the couple's financial problems.
 Chang supported herself and her husband by traveling to Taiwan and Hong Kong to earn money writing screenplays.
 In the final years of Reyher's life his health declined and he suffered from a string of strokes.
-He spent his final years bed-ridden before passing away in the fall of 1967 in Cambridge, Massachusetts.
+He spent his final years bed-ridden before dying in the fall of 1967 in Cambridge, Massachusetts.